Announcements

 Give and Make Space:

-Step back if you tend to take up a lot of space.
+Be mindful about the space you take up.
 Step up if you’re able to support others or call something out.

 Practice Active Listening: